Iammm24/IRYL-Toko-Badminton/README.md

-# Badminton Equipment Store Website
+# Badminton Store Website
-An original front-end design of an online shop using HTML, CSS and JavaScript.
-No back end implemented.
-The site allows users to display the store items by category.
+A fully responsive front-end interface for an online shop, developed using HTML, CSS, and JavaScript.
+The site features category-based product display and is designed without a back-end system.